Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-1.md

   - Often recording at different angles, need to be able to hold the phone in place without it slipping
   - Users are often on-the-go and can't afford something clunky -- especially for younger generations, it may even be *embarassing* to look like they're doing anything that isn't nonchalant

-This list led me to thinking, what would hold the phone in place?
-From what I have available at home, I'd just slap a rubber band around the phone + stand and call it good, but that's not manageable for a user since it would be in the way of the screen.
-So some sort of clasp that holds onto the edges without intersecting the lock/volume buttons?

 **Let's consider accessibility!**
 One of the lecturers mentioned how although there are a lot of online resources available for learning emerging technologies, they may have implicit biases that we then inherit.
 So in terms of the phone stand prototype, are we, as designers, assuming...